stefvanhouten/transparant-https-proxy/README.md

 ```

 ## Generate Self signed certificate
-The project will work as-is with http websites, but websites that use https will require some additional steps as you might otherwise encounter the following error message:
+The project will work as-is with http websites, but websites that utilize https (SSL) will require some additional steps as you might otherwise encounter the following error message:

 ![image](https://user-images.githubusercontent.com/11412480/121014932-c6416e80-c79a-11eb-8862-ac95446e7f2d.png)